Threads of Belonging, Echoes of Exile

 Picture2.jpg

-While many Iranian migrants to France found inspiration in progressive ideals, others held tightly to memories of pre-revolutionary Iran, longing for a return to what they saw as a lost golden age.
-This longing is most visible among monarchists—Iranians who continue to revere the Pahlavi era and its symbols.
-For these Iranians, places like the bookstore Utopiran Naakojaa, adorned with the Lion and Sun flag, have become nostalgic sanctuaries.
+Not all Iranian migrants to France gravitated toward progressive ideals.
+Many held tightly to memories of pre-revolutionary Iran, longing for a return to what they saw as a lost golden age.
+This longing is most visible among monarchists, Iranians who continue to revere the Pahlavi era and its symbols.
+Places like the bookstore Utopiran Naakojaa, adorned with the Lion and Sun flag, have become nostalgic sanctuaries.
 Here, the monarchist community publishes Les cahiers d’avant la chute (“Notebooks Before the Fall”), a publication that recalls the era before the 1979 Islamic Revolution as a time of dignity and freedom.

 One of its contributors, Hossein Abkenar, speaks to this sentiment directly.
-In his articles, he highlights human rights abuses by the current Iranian regime, but he frames them within a narrative that idealizes pre-Islamic Persia.
-His writing draws on imagery that paints Islam as an alien imposition on Iran’s identity, an intrusion that many monarchists blame for Iran’s current struggles.
-For Abkenar and those who share his views, the Iranian monarchy represents not just a political system but a cultural identity rooted in a time before “Islamic violence,” as he controversially phrases it.[11]
+In his articles, he highlights human rights abuses by the current Iranian regime and frames them within a narrative that idealizes pre-Islamic Persia.
+His writing draws on imagery that paints Islam as an alien imposition on Iran’s identity, an intrusion that many monarchists blame for the country’s current struggles.
+For Abkenar and those who share his views, the Iranian monarchy represents a cultural identity rooted in a time before “Islamic violence,” as he controversially phrases it.[10]
+Where Naraghi’s early writings looked forward, casting Iran’s future in the language of French Enlightenment reform, Abkenar’s prose looks backward, locating Iranian authenticity in a pre-Islamic past that precedes the very civilization Naraghi once celebrated.
+Both visions emerge from exile, and both construct an Iran that exists largely outside of time, each one erasing what the other most values.

 1. Ghazal Golshiri, “Iranian Woman Who Stripped Becomes Symbol of Struggle against the Obligation to Wear a Headscarf”, Le Monde, November 5, 2024. ↩︎